j-schreiber/js-sf-cli-security-audit/messages/org.audit.init.md

 # flags.preset.summary

-Select a preset to initialise classifications.
+Select a preset to initialise permission classifications (risk levels).

 # flags.preset.description

-Preset is processed last (after custom templates) and initialises defaults for user permission classifications and the enabled rules for each policy.
-Consult the documentation to learn more.
+The selected preset is applied before any other default mechanisms (such as template configs).
+This means, values from a selected template override the preset.
+Consult the documentation to learn more about the rationale behind the default risk levels.
+The risk levels interact with the configured preset on profiles and permission sets and essentially control, if a permission is allowed in a certain profile / permission set.

 # examples

 - Initialise audit policies at the root directory

   <%= config.bin %> <%= command.id %> -o MyTargetOrg

+- Initialise audit config at custom directory with preset

+  <%= config.bin %> <%= command.id %> -o MyTargetOrg -d my_dir -p loose

 # success.perm-classification-summary